These are miscellaneous projects and how-to guides which I find useful and hope that others will too.

 podman container run -v /tmp/:/mnt/ --rm -ti fedora:32 dnf install -y 'grub2*'Complete! cat << 'EOF' > grub.cfg search --no-floppy --label tank --set=dev set prefix=($dev)/root/boot@/grub2 export $prefix configfile $prefix/grub.cfg EOF grub2-mkstandalone -o /mnt/matthewcfg.efi --modules="zfs part_gpt all_video increment gzio " --format=x86_64-efi /boot/grub/grub.cfg=grub.cfg ll -h /mnt/matthewcfg.efi -rw-r--r--.
 1 root root 7.2M Oct 20 20:54 /mnt/matthewcfg.efi exit sudo -i mv /tmp/matthewcfg.efi /boot/efi/EFI/fedora/matthewcfg.efi efibootmgr -c -d /dev/nvme0n1 -p 1 -L 'Matthew with Config' -l '\EFI\fedora\matthewcfg.efi'

-The RPMFusion packaged NVIDIA driver does almost all required setup, but on my setup, would crash whenever the monitor when to sleep without a few additional steps to disable power management.
+The RPMFusion packaged NVIDIA driver does almost all required setup, but on my setup, would crash whenever the monitor went to sleep without a few additional steps to disable power management.

 Install the NVIDIA driver following the RPMFusion instructions.